Core feature of Wheezy HTML is WidgetFactory. This class has shortcut widget. You instantiate WidgetFactory and pass the following arguments:

 <span class="error">Required field cannot be left blank.</span>

-General error is not related to certain model attribute but to operation related instead.
-If errors dictionary contains an element with __ERROR__ key than that one is used as general error:
+General error is not related to certain model attribute but is operation related instead.
+If errors dictionary contains an element with key __ERROR__ than that one is used as a general error:

 errors = {'__ERROR__': 'The username or password provided is incorrect.'}